The question that will unlock a world of opportunities

 How Steve Jobs saw that challenge changed forever the way we experience our smartphones nowadays.
 The vision was very clear for him and his team, so there was only one question to answer.
 What would have to happen so the needed network for the consumers is developed by the carriers?

 David Rock wrote that we have two modes – away and towards.
-We do not lean towards anything our unconscious mind considers as threat.
+When we do not lean towards anything our unconscious mind considers as threat.
 So turning that “away” moment into a “towards” situation, all we can find are opportunities.

 What would have to happen…?